Quality Migrant Admission Scheme

 Afghanistan, Cuba, Laos, North Korea, Nepal, Vietnam

 Hong Kong does not have its own citizenship, but does have its own travel document (passport).
-Only citizens of the People's Republic of China (PRC) who are permanent resident of Hong Kong with a permanent ID card, can apply for a Hong Kong passport.
+Only citizens of the People's Republic of China (PRC) who are permanent residents of Hong Kong with a permanent ID card, can apply for a Hong Kong passport.

 - One passport-size photo